Emily Ilyes

 Office Wygal 225

-Violinist Dr. Emily Ilyes began her music studies at an early age and is quickly establishing her career as both a soloist and educator.
-She has performed in prestigious venues across the United States, including the Japanese Ambassador's Residence in Washington, D.C., The Grand Ole Opry and the Kennedy Center.
-Emily has also performed internationally throughout Argentina, Ireland and Japan.
+Violinist Dr. Emily Ilyes began her music studies at an early age and is quickly establishing a career as both a soloist and educator.
+She has performed in prestigious venues across the United States, including the Japanese Ambassador’s Residence in Washington, D.C., The Grand Ole Opry and the Kennedy Center.
+Emily has also performed internationally in Argentina Ireland, and Japan.

-Emily currently performs on a 1769 Giuseppe Gagliano violin on a generous loan from the Ryuji Ueno Foundation.
+Emily currently performs on a 1769 Giuseppe Gagliano violin and a Ron Forrester bow on a generous loan from the Ryuji Ueno Foundation.

 Navigation